-Chamberlain’s on-site LPN to RN bridge option is a degree completion program designed for qualified Licensed Practical Nurses (LPNs) who wish to pursue an Associate Degree in Nursing and become Registered Nurses (RNs).
-This program can be completed on-site at Chamberlain’s Columbus, Ohio campus and is currently available to Ohio residents only.
+Chamberlain’s online and on-site LPN to RN bridge option is a degree completion program designed for qualified Licensed Practical Nurses (LPNs) who wish to pursue an Associate Degree in Nursing and become Registered Nurses (RNs).
+This program can be completed online or on-site at Chamberlain’s Columbus, Ohio campus and is currently available to Ohio residents only.

 LPN to RN Bridge students are awarded up to 10 credit hours (3 in general education and 7 in nursing) toward the Associate Degree in Nursing.
 These hours are awarded through the Chamberlain College Articulation Plan (CCAP) and represent credit for knowledge gained in previous practical nurse education programs.
 Content for awarded credit includes theory and experience in basic maternal/newborn nursing, nursing of children, nursing of adults and geriatric clients, and mental health nursing as well as developmental psychology.
 To receive this transfer credit the LPN student must successfully pass a validation test of adult health content.
 This test is administered as part of the course requirement for NR 225 – Transitions in Professional Nursing.